luisfelrib/gocd-server/README.md

-# gocd-server
-- Running containers:
+# Basic Docker configuration for GoCD
-  $ docker-compose up
+- Run containers: $ docker-compose up
-* After done message on terminal the agent need a few minutes to connecto on server.
+- After done message appears on terminal, the agent need a few minutes to connect on server.

-- Stop containers:
-  $ docker-compose down
+- Stop containers: $ docker-compose down